Towards Efficient Methods in Medical Question Answering using Knowledge Graph Embeddings: Related Work

 \subsection{Embedding Alignment}

-\cite{mikolov2013exploiting} provided a strategy for cross-lingual embedding alignment for the task of translation, using a linear objective function presented in eq. \ref{eq:mik}, where $\{ (x_i, z_i) $\} are a set of $n$ translation pairs - $x_i$, the \textit{source} and $z_i$ the \textit{target} embedding.
-Once $W$ is learned, the target embedding $z_i$ for a given source embedding $x_i$ is computed simply as $z_i = Wx_i$. \cite{xing2015normalized} realized that while the word vectors themselves were trained using a log-likelihood objective (skip-gram), the transformation matrix was learned using a mean squared error objective.
-As such, they rectified the equation by enforcing an orthogonality constraint $\mathbf{W^TW=I}$ and normalizing all vectors to unit length.
+Mikolov \cite{mikolov2013exploiting} propose a strategy for cross-lingual embedding alignment for language translation, using a linear objective function presented in eq. \eqref{eq:mik}, where $\{ (x_i, z_i) $\} are a set of $n$ translation pairs - $x_i$, the \textit{source} and $z_i$ the \textit{target} embedding.
+Once $W$ is learned, the target embedding $z_i$ for a given source embedding $x_i$ is computed simply as $z_i = Wx_i$.
+Further improvements were made to this method by \cite{xing2015normalized} and \cite{zhang2019girls} by enforcing various normalization constraints.

-Later, \cite{zhang2019girls} showed that this constraint fails for languages that are \textit{non-isomorphic} i.e. language pairs where a word in the source language does not map to a single word in the target language and vice versa.
-To alleviate this issue, they enforced constraints of \textit{length and center invariance} i.e. monolingual embeddings ($\mathbf{x}_i$, $n$ embeddings in total) must be of unit length ($\lVert \mathbf{x}_i \rVert_2 = 1, 1 \leq i \leq n$) and mean of all embeddings must be 0 ($\sum_{i=1}^{n} \mathbf{x}_i = \mathbf{0}$).
-Their method, known as \textit{iterative normalization}, when applied to three cross-lingual word embedding models, was found to improve performance on translation tasks between English and seven other languages.

-While all of these modifications address different shortcomings of the base linear transformation strategy, they \textit{still} depend on two key criteria: 1) a mapping dictionary and 2) a common dimensionality between \textit{source} and \textit{target} embeddings.
+Although these modifications address different shortcomings of the base linear transformation strategy, they still depend on two key criteria: 1) a mapping dictionary and 2) a common dimensionality between \textit{source} and \textit{target} embeddings.
 The first criterion is more difficult to satisfy today than when the Mikolov approach was first introduced.
-The vocabulary of modern transformers does not consist of complete words, but rather word \textit{tokens} that often do not constitute a word on their own \citep{wu2016google, sennrich2015neural}.
+The vocabulary of modern transformers does not consist of complete words, but rather word \textit{tokens} that often do not constitute a word on their own.
 This poses a challenge when trying to integrate embeddings from a knowledge base, for example, where embeddings correspond to whole words or even word phrases.
 This is compounded by the second criterion which requires the embeddings to be of the same dimension.
 When working with embeddings from two transformer-based LMs, this is often the case, but less common when working with embeddings from other resources.
 Such criteria significantly limit the utility of the previous approaches.